jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

         def test_catching_key_error_in_tests(self):
             {'key': 'value'}

-* when I try to get the value for a key that exists
+* when I try to get the value for a key that is in the :ref:`dictionary<dictionaries>`

   .. code-block:: python
     :lineno-start: 30